Questions destroyed with answers!

 A: I am Julius von Brunk, the only pop-icon and living folk hero to come out of Lancaster Pennsylvania, and this is my Website of Justice!
 I’m an eccentric artist, actor, inventor, entrepreneur and animator.
-In recent times, I’ve gained quite a bit of notoriety for my custom LEGO models (that are obviously flaunted amongst this site), and chances are you found me via the viral publicity of my LEGO/Transformer mashups or the Super Mario 3 Fireflower Airship — either way, welcome to my website of justice. . .
+In recent times, I’ve gained quite a bit of notoriety for my custom LEGO models (that are obviously flaunted among this site), and chances are you found me via the viral publicity of my LEGO/Transformer mashups or the Giant LEGO NES Controller — either way, welcome to my website. . .
 Now grease up your eyeballs and plunge into the world of Brunk!
 Look around; you might just learn something!

 Q: What type of camera do you use, and what’s your studio like?

 A: I currently own a Nikon D5200, which is an intermediate DSLR camera.
 I use a variety of lenses, usually prime lenses, and as of fall 2014 a 28mm lens as my primary lens for almost all of the photography.
 My studio is actually a makeshift setup in my attic apartment: I use a few softboxes with 5,500K CFL bulbs, and an interchangeable backdrop.
 Occasionally I’ll use sheets or LEDs for backgrounds.
 I always use a tripod no matter what, and almost every single photo I’ve taken since spring 2014 has been with a remote control: I want my photos to remain perfectly clear with no camera shake (also, most of the photos of myself on this site are self-portraits taken with the remote — which is why usually one of my hands is always out of shot).